-In a digital era, more and more we find that our transactions are less cash-focused.
-Many people find the hassle and risk of carrying lots of cash to be an inconvenience and choose instead to make payments through digital channels.
+In a digital era, more and more we find that our transactions are less cash focused.
+Many people find the hassle and risk of carrying lots of cash inconvenient and choose to make payments through digital channels instead.
 In the minds of many, vending machines and cash go hand in hand.
 Well, some revolutionary cashless vending machines are on the increase and as this practice increases, our perceptions of vending machines may change forever.

 We’ve mentioned the hassle and risk of carrying cash.
 As consumers become wearier in having cash on hand, vending machines end up losing out on sales.
 Cashless forms of payment are a no-brainer to make it easier for consumers and help vending machine operators become more profitable.

 Consumers are given more convenience and flexibility to use any form of payment at vending locations and vending machine operators are guaranteed a steady flow of sales.
 The options of debit and credit card purchases have now become a reality and in areas where this innovation has been implemented sales are up and consumer satisfaction is too.
 The era of the smart vending machine has arrived.

 Through some market research carried out by Pepsi, it estimates that by 2018 approximately 2 million smart vending machines will exist in the U.S. To boost sales, vending companies are installing new

 machines that accept credit cards and mobile payments and feature digital screens, video cameras, and smartphone charging stations.
 Professor Michael Kasavana of Michigan State University who studies self-service technology says, “Machines that accept plastic can lift sales 25% to 30%.
 Revenue per transaction can rise 15 – 20% when the machines can prompt consumers to buy a Snickers bar along with their bag of Doritos”.